ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 It is important to note the traffic between the client and the Azure ATP portal offering is TLS1.2 encrypted.
 Configuration will occur on the proxy, external gateway and local infrastructure servers of the Agency as required.

-Firewall rules and proxy whitelisting will be implemented as part of the Azure ATP solution.
+Firewall rules and proxy allow lists will be implemented as part of the Azure ATP solution.

 * Azure ATP service location – As mentioned previously Azure ATP data centres are deployed in the United States, Europe, and Asia.
 The Agency's Azure ATP instance when created will be in the data centre that is geographically closest to the Agency's Azure Active Directory service.
-This will assist in determining which service location to utilise for whitelisting.
+This will assist in determining which service location to utilise for generating allow lists.
 * Maximal security and data privacy – Azure ATP cloud services use certificate based mutual authentication for communication between Azure ATP cloud backend and all Azure ATP sensors.
 To make the authentication process seamless as possible if the Agency's environment utilises SSL inspection then the inspection should be configured for mutual authentication.

 Further details on the firewall configuration for the solution can be found in the Network Configuration ABAC.